A strong, clear signal in a world of noise.

 The robots in question are neither the cute NAO models favoured by Japan’s Mitsubishi UFJ bank, which earlier this year installed them in branches to greet customers; nor are they like the sundry humanoids serving in Nagasaki’s Henn-na robot hotel, which are there to slash HR costs and maximise profits.
 They – or rather, it – is a prototype automated investment platform.
 In 2016, it will be set to work on the sub-$250k accounts that are the preserve of the bank’s Merrill Edge wing.

-In short, it’s a disruptive technology, and disruption is apparently what a financial sector that used to be about such things as stability, probity, and the tedious predictability of compound interest needs.
-At least, that’s the opinion of the bankers whose quest to minimise risk on a micro level seems to be accompanied by a thrill-seeking ramping-up of macro risk so that the ultimate beneficiaries, offshore investors, never get bored.
+In short, it’s a disruptive technology, and disruption is what the financial sector thinks it needs.
+This is strange, because in a more innocent age banking used to be focused on such things as stability, probity, and the tedious predictability of compound interest.
+Bankers’ quest to minimise risk on a micro level seems increasingly to be accompanied by a thrill-seeking ramping-up of macro risk so that the ultimate beneficiaries, their offshore investors, never get bored.
+Just ask Lehman Brothers.

 The lemming-like culture of modern banking was demonstrated when one response to the plans, from rival bank Wells Fargo (which has the most human skin in the game), was that they were: “A real threat to our business, because we are disproportionately full-service, high-value-added, person-to-person activity,” according to CFO John Shrewsbury.

-Wells Fargo knows all about threats to its business: parent company Morgan Stanley reportedly lost up to 80 per cent of its market value in 2008.
+Wells Fargo knows all about threats to its business: parent company Morgan Stanley reportedly lost up to 80 per cent of its market value in the 2008 crash.
 We can infer from Shrewsbury’s comments that the sector’s tactical response to automation may be to become less full-service, less value-added, and less focused on people, which would seem to be missing the lessons of the financial crisis.

 But the big question is: will robots work in finance?
 In many ways, it’s an absurd question to ask, because the core condition of any robot is that it follows instructions: algorithms, written by human beings, that produce pre-defined outcomes.
 The desired outcome of most investment advice is “make money”, which forces onto customers the same binary choice that faced the banks pre-2008: